Opinion | Republicans have seen the enemy: Democracy

 I couldn’t put it better than Sen. Lindsey O. Graham did this week on Fox News:

 If we lose the House, the Senate, and the White House, they’re going to change the rules of the Senate, Maria, so you only need a majority.
 Anything coming out of the House sails to the Senate.
-They’re going to expand the Court from nine to whatever number they need to make it liberal.
-They’re going to abolish the Electoral College, which means New York and California pick our president.
+They’re going to expand the court from nine to whatever number they need to make it liberal.
+They’re going to abolish the electoral college, which means New York and California pick our president.
 They’re going to change America.

 Imagine how awful it would be if “you only need a majority” to pass a bill!
 And the idea that the 59 million Americans who live in New York and California would actually have their votes matter in a presidential race as much as people who live in Wisconsin or Florida?
 The very thought makes Graham want to retch.